stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"My problem is *created by* Cloudflare's protection of violent extremists and not solved by giving more Cloudflare for me." by @[lizthegrey](https://twitter.com/lizthegrey/status/1127946041058263042)

 "Javascript is off by default because of trust issues with a website Meanwhile Cloudflare demands I turn on Javascript because of trust issues" by @[steelhoof](https://twitter.com/steelhoof/status/1128105553299775488)

 "a lot of people are getting capcha and challenge on every sites with Cloudflare since sunday without proper reason." by @[Ahks_u](https://twitter.com/Ahks_u/status/1127828742947180544)